Updated February 1, 2020

 I remember the days when I could do my taxes in about 20 minutes flat.
 Get the W-2, fill out the EZ form and go.
 But now, self-employment makes things a tad more complicated.
 I still wouldn’t trade it.
 Now that I’ve been at it a few years, here are my tips.

 1. Count all your income

-Blogging income is not just the cash you make.
-It includes items you received for reviews, Swagbucks, trips, conference sponsorships, conference swag, free stuff (appliances, clothes, household products) and more.
-Check out Sarah’s post for a detailed breakdown.
+It includes any compensation, such as product you receive for reviews or giveaways, Swagbucks gift cards you redeem, trips, conference sponsorships, referral credit, affiliate commission, conference swag, free stuff (appliances, clothes, household products) and more.
+Check out Sarah’s post for more.

 2. Report all your income even if you don’t get the forms